Naumburg: Naumburg Cathedral

 Naumburg Cathedral is a UNESCO world heritage site.
 The cathedral is composed of a Romanesque core structure flanked by two Gothic choirs in the east and in the west.
 Naumburg Cathedral was one of the large double-choir cathedrals built in the transitional style between Late Romanesque and Early Gothic.
 The four towers form part of the Romanesque structure of the cathedral, even though parts of the upper floors and domes date from more recent style periods.
 The cathedral is a vaulted, cruciform basilica in a bound system with a segregated crossing.

-The Late Romanesque structure of Naumburg Cathedral replaced a first, Early Romanesque cathedral, which had been consecrated around 1042.
+The Late Romanesque structure of Naumburg Cathedral replaced the first, Early Romanesque cathedral, which had been consecrated around 1042.
 The new construction was initiated in 1242 under the patronage of the Princes of the Apostles – Peter and Paul.